JosephLing/Mole/ReadMe.md

 WIP:
+- needs proper integeration testing!!!
+  - as well as benchmarking to roughly work out how fast it runs, as adding in the categories and tags slowed down the build time it seemd :( although the good news is that is hacky and un-optimised so it is allowed to be slow.
+Just need some tests in place to make sure no major regressions are made when speeding it up....

 - render support for jekyll in articles, currently works!
   - even allows rendering other articles in an article kind of... and it's not really the most efficent method to do it.
 As we have to parse the `.pre_render().pre_render()` in order to evaluate it properly.
   - also the unit tests in parse are good but it is getting dangerously close to testing the mock not testing the code.... therefore integeration tests are needed!